Q. How do I enroll in Bill Pay?

 Q: When I add a new payee to bill pay account, or change my account number, how quickly will the change take place?

-A: When you update the information for the bill payment account, the changes are implemented immediately.
+A: When you update the information for the bill payment account, the changes are immediate.

-Q: Can I use electronic bill payment with all my accounts?
+Q: Can I use Bill Pay with all my accounts?

 A: No, only checking accounts can be used for bill payment purposes.

-Q: When can I start using electronic bill payment?
+Q: When can I start using Bill Pay?

-A: You can begin using bill pay as soon as you have logged in to Online Banking for the first time.
+A: You can begin using Bill Pay as soon as you have logged in to Online & Mobile Banking for the first time.